About

 The Misfit Teacher is a resource for anyone who is looking for the right career, whether they are:

-- Interested in the many opportunities to work online (teaching related or not)
+• Interested in work online opportunities (teaching-related or not)

 In addition, I have many helpful resources for school administrators who want to make a positive difference in the schools they run.